-In the beginning, you will probably spend much time on looking for a Hugo theme that you like from the collection listed at http://themes.gohugo.io, if you care a lot about the appearance of your website.
-Please note that not all themes have been tested against blogdown.
-If you find a certain theme does not work well with blogdown, you may report to https://github.com/rstudio/blogdown/issues, and we will try to investigate the reason, but it can be time-consuming to learn and understand how a new theme works, so we recommend you to learn more about Hugo by yourself before asking, and we also encourage users to help each other there.
+If you care a lot about the appearance of your website, you will probably spend quite a bit of time in the beginning looking for a Hugo theme that you like from the collection listed at https://themes.gohugo.io.
+Please note that not all themes have been tested with blogdown.
+If you find a certain theme does not work well with blogdown, you may report to https://github.com/rstudio/blogdown/issues, and we will try to investigate the reason, but it can be time-consuming to learn and understand how a new theme works, so we recommend that you learn more about Hugo by yourself before asking, and we also encourage users to help each other there.

 Multimedia content themes: If you are interested in adding multimedia content to your site (such as audio files of a podcast), the castanet theme provides an excellent framework tailored for this application.
 An example of a site using blogdown with the castanet theme is the R-Podcast.